BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 5. Conduct regular drills

-While testing typically targets and analyzes separate components of a plan, a drill runs through the strategy from start to finish.
-Similar to a tabletop exercise, DR drills more closely simulate how a plan will be used following a disaster.
+While testing typically targets and analyzes separate components a , a drill runs through the strategy from start to finish.
+Similar to a tabletop exercise, DR drills more closely simulate how a will be used following a disaster.
 If the results aren't satisfactory, work with your cloud provider(s) to iron out any problems.